spookier/miniRT/README.md

 # miniRT

-welcome to the beautiful world of raytracing
+# Welcome to the beautiful world of raytracing !

-3d raytracing engine in C

 ```
 as i venture into the realm of raytracing, the only way out is rendering it as my new reality...